Hedgehogo/IEML.io/README.md

 You can write `*` before the value, followed by a string that does not contain: `"`, `\n` (Enter), `<`, `>`, ` `.
 This string will be the name of the requested anchor.
 Its value will be inserted in that place.

+Let's assume a non-direct order of anchors.
+That is, you can first get an anchor, and then take it.

 Example:
 ```
 take: &name > John